 Our museum’s steam locomotive has a younger sister with a diesel engine: the former “Torfbahn” (field railway) took up service in 1961 and now makes its rounds on the roughly one-kilometer track through the Museum Park.
 All aboard!

-Torfbahn (field railway) rides take place on Saturdays and Sundays from May to October.
+Torfbahn (field railway) rides take place on Wednesdays, Saturdays, Sundays and bank holidays from May to October.
 The rides will not take place if it is raining.

 Media has shaped and impacted our lives for centuries.
 We showcase the rapid development of media and media transformation from the telegraph to Twitter using a number of objects, including radios, cameras, television sets and computers.
 Visitors will also be invited to listen to some bizarre media stories: for example, although you’ve probably seen records in all variations and sizes, we bet you’ve never seen a speaking chocolate record!